 Ambiguously Gay: Ducky, in the California Diaries.
 His best friends are all platonic teenage girls, and his last scene in the series has him buying a ton of books from a bunch of gay authors.

 Some fans suspect that Kristy fits this trope.
 She could occasionally be persuaded to wear a dress, and did have an on-off "boyfriend" named Bart, but never seemed to take as much of an interest in him as the other girls did with their own boyfriends (then finally broke up with him.)
 And in the movie, as The Nostalgia Chick noted, there's what can only be described as a Longing Look between her and Claudia.

 David Michael and Karen, for Kristy.
-Worth noting that Karen annoyed the readers more than Kristy — Kristy and Karen are just different enough to get along and just far apart enough in age that their similarities (namely, being bossy and stubborn) don't come into conflict, since Karen hero-worships her stepsister.
+However, it's worth noting that Karen annoyed the readers more than she ever annoyed Kristy — Kristy and Karen are just different enough to get along and just far apart enough in age that their similarities (namely, being bossy and stubborn) don't come into conflict, since Karen hero-worships her stepsister.
 It helps that they only live together half the time, at most.